Sunday, October 1, 2023

 L i s b o n | Portugal

 Lisbon is outstanding.
 Our kids loved it here.
-Right outside our Airbnb it was lively in a way that said: make sure everyone is aware this is a bustling area with small calçada sidewalks, Tuk Tuks tucking by and the mustard yellow Tram careening through; a main thoroughfare of morning commuters, big delivery trucks navigating narrow turns and lots of foot traffic.
+We stayed in Baixa District at the edge of Alfama and on the outskirts of Rossio Square where Rua dos Douradores intersects Rua de Conceicão.
+A considered awareness for the kids: Baixa is lively.
+Outside our Airbnb the neighborhood hustles and bustles with small calçada sidewalks, Tuk Tuks tucking by and the mustard yellow Tram careening through - it's a main thoroughfare of morning commuters, big delivery trucks navigating narrow turns, and lots of foot traffic.

 On our first day exploring I carried Ryder in the Ergobaby (his red Tuk Tuk in hand!) and Camden did great walking.
 Our plans were Castelo de Sao Jorge which is at the top of Alfama hill and riding Tram 12E from Martim Moniz Square.
 These are not exactly stroller friendly activities as Alfama has lots of steps and the trams are small and crowded.
 It was a nice change of pace to be liberated of the stroller!

-I bought tickets only a couple weeks in advance.
-What's nice is you do not book a day or time, you just book and it expires in 90 days.
+I bought tickets a couple weeks in advance.
+What's nice is you do not select a day or time, you just book and it expires in 90 days.
 Perfect!
 We did bypass a semi-long line having purchased beforehand.
 Kids are free but still require a ticket.

 Truly obsessed with these boys, their love for each other, their love for discovering.